syava322/waitesApiService/README.md

 ## About API

 This project began development on October 4-5, 2021.
 Ended 5 October.
+The project is updated when possible when there is time.
 The API will help to sort data (price/date as well as pagination), add new ones, delete.
 When writing the project, following the rules set out in the worksheet.

 ## Usage